maggiemcc/svg-logo-maker/README.md

 ```
 What shape would you like to use?
+    - circle
     - square
-    - circle
     - triangle
 ```

-3. Once all questions are answered, you will be able to find your newly created svg logo under the folder name of "examples".
+3. Once all questions are answered, you will be able to find your newly created svg logo under the folder name of "user-logo".

 ## Contributors